rasikasri/stop_point_arrival_time/README.md

 * Angular 9.0.7

 #### Start Using Angular CLI
-Run following command from the root of the project folder
+Run following commands from the root of the project folder

 `stop_point_arrival_time> cd .\angularclient\`
 `angularclient> npm update`